 Best Tools for Roasting Meat

-First things first, what cookware do you need to get started roasting meat?
+First things first, what cookware do you need to roast meat?

 - A large baking pan or dish